-Three Problems Autonomous Vehicle Researchers are Still Trying to Solve
+Three Problems AV Researchers are Still Trying to Solve

-The Robotics as a Service (RaaS) model is growing rapidly and has started to gain traction in material handling businesses.
-Discover the roadblocks to adoption and the ways this shifting paradigm will make it easier to tap into new technologies and get work done.
+RaaS is growing rapidly.
+Discover roadblocks to adoption and the ways this paradigm makes it easier to tap into new technologies and get work done.

 By Melanie Stone